Small-Batch Salted Caramel Sauce

 A metal whisk stirs bubbling, golden-brown caramel sauce for Cinnamon Caramel Ice Cream in a stainless steel pot on a stovetop.

-1. Whisk or stir in the butter a few cubes at a time.
+1. Whisk or stir in the butter a few cubes at a time, it will bubble up so take care.
 Keep stirring until all the butter has melted and the mixture looks smooth and glossy.

 A glass measuring cup pours cream into a saucepan of caramelized sugar for Cinnamon Caramel Ice Cream, with a metal whisk resting inside, on a stovetop.